-In some cases thoughts and feeling can elicit feelings of pain and tensing/ guarding.
-A perfect example of this is when people use their hands to get up from a chair or reach to put their shoes in a rigid manner, even in the absence of pain.
+In some cases, thoughts and feelings can elicit feelings of pain and tensing/ guarding.
+A perfect example of this is when people use their hands to get up from a chair or reach to put on their shoes in a rigid manner, even in the absence of pain.
 This is a learned conditioned response.

 Can A Perception Of A ‘Weak Back’ Increased Guarding?

 Olugbade et al (2019) studied the interrelationships between guarding, pain, anxiety and confidence in movement in people with chronic pain in everyday movements.

 The absence of guarding was associated with lower levels of pain, anxiety, distress and higher movement efficacy.

 It concluded that pain-related guarding is likely to be more effectively addressed by reducing anxiety rather than pain (analgesia).